bcgov/MOH-HCIM-FHIR/input/pagecontent/v3Transition.md

 The Client Registry team will have test Client Registry FHIR servers available to test interactions and operation validity.

 ### Partial Implementations
-As the V3 services will not be deprecated you may choose to develop some interactions with FHIR and still use other Client Registry services with V3.
+As the V3 services will remain you may choose to develop some interactions with FHIR and still use other Client Registry services with V3.
 This allows you to avoid a complete switch-over to FHIR all at once and instead roll out your new FHIR services as required or over a longer period.

 ## Business Rules
 The FHIR interface is subject to the same rules as V3.
 Some examples regarding patient data: